vinzenzzinecker98/blp_reproduction/README.md

  - in ./scripts change the paths to point to the virtual environment

 Run the preconfigured scripts in ./scripts, or run `train.py link_prediction` with all arguments

+Models:
+ - model="blp": Uses the original architecture, except for using DistilBert instead of BERT for faster Runtime.
+ - model="linearsbert": Uses only pretrained embeddings (sentence-BERT from the transformers library), with a Linear Layer
+-